samuelloganbjss/academy-feedback-tool/README.md

 ## Available Scripts

-In the src directory in the project directory, you can run:
+In the src directory in the project directory, run:

+### `npm install`

+This will install the necessary dependencies such as Bootstrap.

 ### `npm start`